jvkiran/testrepo/src/data/pages/terms-launch.md

 Fractal provides a ICO/ITO launchpad software for our use as a white-label solution so as to enable you to contribute / invest your cryptocurrencies for participating in the Ocean token distribution / launch / sale.
 Fractal, on our behalf, stores and processes the technical information of your device which you use for orders and communication such as your cell phone, tablet, notebook, personal computer, etc. (e.g. IP address), log in information (e-mail address, password), and your cryptocurrency address.

-Fractal Blockchain GmbH is located in Germany and stores this data in secured servers in the EU and process this information in compliance with the applicable data protection law(s).
+Fractal Blockchain GmbH stores this data in servers in the EU and process this information in compliance with the applicable data protection law(s).

 For more information, you can reach out to their person responsible for data protection at <privacy@fractal.id]>.